BlagojeM/GBuildAssistant/README.md

 -  \[**x86\_64**\] Linux: Ubuntu, Arch, Debian with gcc/clang
 -  \[**arm64**\] Linux on Raspberry Pi 4: with gcc/clang

+It should work with some other platforms also (Apple, Android, iOS ...), but only these ones are tested.

 ## IDE Support